 Put aside the developmental and immunity-building benefits for a second.
-Picture the smile on Baby‘s face as he spreads out his toys, or think about the happy squeal he might let out while playing in the mud.
+Picture the smile on Baby‘s face as they spread out their toys, or think about the happy squeal they might let out while playing in the mud.
 Messes make some of the best memories, and you don’t get a lot of opportunities later in life to make huge, epic, day-making messes.
-If you can set up a newspaper-covered area of your house or take an activity outside, you could help Baby make a mess that will make his day and a memory that will last forever.
+If you can set up a newspaper-covered area of your house or take an activity outside, you could help Baby make a mess that will make their day and a memory that will last forever.

 - Lewis, Richard C. “Messy children make better learners.”
 Iowa Now.
 The University of Iowa.
 December 12, 2012. https://now.uiowa.edu/2013/12/messy-children-make-better-learners